-You’ll know it’s the right time to hire a new employee when you know exactly where you need help.
-You could hire a jack-of-all-trades, but chances are you’ll need the employee to perform a specific function to successfully foster growth.
+You’ll know it’s the right time to hire a new team member when you know exactly where you need help.
+You could find a jack-of-all-trades, but chances are you’ll need the worker to perform a specific function to foster growth successfully.

-Once you’ve done the math and determined that the potential value the employee could add is greater than what they’ll cost, go ahead and hire that employee.
-Remember, the cost of an employee is more than just their salary or hourly pay.
-You’ll also have to consider benefits, unemployment insurance, workers’ compensation, and the employer’s share of social security and Medicare taxes.
+Once you’ve done the math and determined that the potential value the person could add is greater than what they’ll cost, go ahead and hire that staff member.
+Remember, the cost will be more than just their salary or hourly pay.
+You’ll also have to consider benefits, unemployment insurance, workers’ compensation, and the employer’s share of Social Security and Medicare taxes.

-If you’re not quite ready to commit to an employee, but need help with a specific project, hire a contractor to test the waters.
+If you’re not quite ready to commit but need help with a specific project, hire a contractor to test the waters.
 Set a timeframe and evaluate at the end whether they helped your business and if their skills are needed long-term.
-If they helped and you need their skills, hire the contractor as an employee or find someone with the same skillset.
+If you decide it’s necessary, bring the contractor on as an employee or find someone with the same skillset.

 Read also: Should I Hire an Employee or a Contractor?